jaycuse/transmission-python/README.md

 # Transmission with python

-Transmission docker container with python
+Transmission docker container with python, (also unrar, and a few extra python modules)

 This docker container uses [dperson/transmission](https://github.com/dperson/transmission) image as a base image and adds python.
 Mainly because I want to run a python script when torrents complete.